pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [WebDAV] WebDAV url has been changed from `https://YOUR-DOMAIN/admin/asset/webdav` to `https://YOUR-DOMAIN/asset/webdav`
 - [Events] `AdminEvents::ELEMENT_PERMISSION_IS_ALLOWED` has been renamed to `Pimcore\Event\ElementEvents::ELEMENT_PERMISSION_IS_ALLOWED`.
 - [Wysiwyg] Implemented Symfony HTML sanitizer for WYSIWYG editor.
+- [Editable] Removed the `attributes` field from the link editable.

 ## 10.6.0